Muadh-Adekunle-Monsuru/University-Notes/CPS 207/MACHINE INSTRUCTIONS.md

 - Address
 - Control lines

 	- **Data**: carries the information being transmitted.
-The number of lines in a data bus is rerferred to as the width of the data bus.
+The number of lines in a data bus is referred to as the width of the data bus.
 Each line can carry only 1 bit at a time.
 	- **Address**: Identifies where the information is being sent or fetched.
 	- **Control**: Describes the manner in which information is being sent.
 It controls the access to the use other data and address buses.
 Control signals transmit both command and timing information between system modules.
 Timing signals indicate the validity of data and address information.
 Command signals specify operations to be performed.